 The Hungarian economy has opened substantially since the country joined the European Union in 2004.
-Hungary made the transition from a socialist economy to a market economy in the early 1990s, and this meant that many smaller companies were privatised and larger foreign-owned companies opened offices in Hungary, thus promoting more opportunities for expats seeking work in Hungary.
+Hungary transitioned from a socialist economy to a market economy in the early 1990s.
+This meant that many smaller companies were privatised while larger foreign-owned companies opened offices in Hungary, thus promoting more opportunities for expats seeking work in Hungary.
 This still rings true today.

 Job market in Hungary

-Although Hungary's unemployment rate has gone up in recent years, and certainly wasn't helped by the devastating effects of the Covid-19 epidemic, the country's economy remains fairly stable and commercial opportunities abound.
+Although Hungary's unemployment rate has gone up in recent years, it reached its lowest level in years in July 2022.
+Despite the global economic conditions, Hungary's economy remains fairly stable and commercial opportunities abound.

 As the largest electronics producer in Central and Eastern Europe, Hungary has plenty to offer for expats in electronics manufacturing and research in particular.
 Other strong sectors in the country's economy include mining, technology, telecommunications and IT.
 There are also opportunities for young and inexperienced expats as English teachers.

 Finding a job in Hungary